Ridiculous training schedule brings Hannah Bodkin to new level

-People can talk about being how dedicated they are to a sport, and they will still have nothing on Hannah Bodkin.
+People can talk about how dedicated they are to a sport, and they will still have nothing on Hannah Bodkin.

 During the winter break – when many high school swim teams didn’t have practice – Bodkin was in Corvallis for a two-plus hour practice with the Corvallis Aquatic Team at 6 a.m.
 Then she was back for another two-plus hour practice at 3 p.m.

-Though Bodkin had been what could only be considered as a successful first two years at West Salem High School, she dedicated herself to the sport before her junior year.
+Though Bodkin had what could only be considered as a successful first two years at West Salem High School, she dedicated herself to the sport before her junior year.

 And the results of that training is showing in her performances.

-“She sees her competition and, not just wanting to beat them, but push herself, she wants to make herself better to just get that next step,” said training partner and West Salem teammate Micah Masei.
+“She sees her competition and, not just wanting to beat them, but push herself.
+She wants to make herself better to just get that next step,” said training partner and West Salem teammate Micah Masei.
 “And she has a competitive edge that she works really hard for.”

-Where some high school age athletes would be so burned out after such a training schedule – and some in that case give up high school swimming – Bodkin has a cure to reenergize herself:
+Where some high school age athletes would be burned out after such a training schedule – and some in that case give up high school swimming – Bodkin has a cure to re-energize herself:

 She swims in a meet for West Salem.